 - Emerging from Chapter 11

 - Differences in Proceedings

-Under this Chapter, the first opportunity to propose a planned rest with the individual/company filing the Bankruptcy proceedings.
-Although, the Court may accept the plan if it involves a reduction in the expenses, renegotiating the debts, and downsizing of the business operations.
+Under this Chapter, the first opportunity is to propose a planned rest with the individual/company filing the Bankruptcy proceedings.
+Although, the Court may accept the plan if it involves reducing the expenses, renegotiating the debts, and downsizing the business operations.
 Some plans also include liquidating the business assets to repay the creditors.

 - Sale of Assets such as PPE (Property Plant or Equipment) – Except for items such as Inventory in the ordinary course of business.